 Jeffery Hicks is an IT veteran with almost 25 years of experience, much of it spent as an IT infrastructure consultant specializing in Microsoft server technologies with an emphasis in automation and efficiency.
 He is a multi-year recipient of the Microsoft MVP Award in Windows PowerShell.
 He works today as an independent author, trainer and consultant.
 Jeff has written for numerous online sites and print publications and is a frequent speaker at technology conferences and user groups.
 His latest book is PowerShell In Depth: An Administrator's Guide 2nd Ed.

 Jeff Hicks's Recent Posts

-PowerShell MVP Jeff Hicks continues his exploration of using and extending objects to solve a scripting challenge.
+PowerShell MVP Jeff Hicks continues his discussion of using PowerShell to manage Active Directory organizational unit settings.

 Learn how to display memory usage with PowerShell and divide the workload between data gathering and data formatting.